VeritasYin/STGCN_IJCAI-18/README.md

 **Fig. 4: Time consumptions of training on the dataset PeMSD7 (M, left) and (L, right)**

-## Prerequisites
+## Requirements
 Our code is based on Python3 (>= 3.6).
 There are a few dependencies to run the code.
 The major libraries are listed as follows:
 * TensorFlow (>= 1.9.0)
 * NumPy (>= 1.15)
 * SciPy (>= 1.1.0)
 * Pandas (>= 0.23)

+The implementation of Spatio-Temporal Graph Convolutional Layer with PyTorch is available in [PyG Temporal](https://pytorch-geometric-temporal.readthedocs.io/en/latest/modules/root.html#temporal-graph-attention-layers).
+You might refer to [STConv](https://github.com/benedekrozemberczki/pytorch_geometric_temporal/blob/master/torch_geometric_temporal/nn/attention/stgcn.py) that supports ChebConv Graph Convolutions.

 ## Dataset
 ### Data Source
 **[PeMSD7](http://pems.dot.ca.gov/)** was collected from Caltrans Performance Measurement System (PeMS) in real-time by over 39, 000 sensor stations, deployed across the major metropolitan areas of California state highway system.
 The dataset is also aggregated into 5-minute interval from 30-second data samples.
 We randomly select a medium and a large scale among the District 7 of California containing **228** and **1, 026** stations, labeled as PeMSD7(M) and PeMSD7(L), respectively, as data sources.
 The time range of PeMSD7 dataset is in the weekdays of **May and June of 2012**.
 We select the first month of historical speed records as training set, and the rest serves as validation and test set respectively.

-Both PeMSD7 M and L are now available under the folder of `data_loader`.
+Both PeMSD7 M and L are now available under the `data_loader` folder.
 Please refer [issue #6](https://github.com/VeritasYin/STGCN_IJCAI-18/issues/6) for how to download metadata from PeMS.

 ### Data Format
 You can make your customized dataset by the following format: